TonyStarkWiz/DanceLink/README.md

-# DanceLink Privacy Policy
+🛡️ DanceLink Privacy Policy
 DanceLink does not collect, store, or share any personally identifiable information (PII).

-We do not use cookies, analytics, or third-party ad SDKs.
+We do not use cookies, analytics trackers, or third-party ad SDKs.

-Your device information is used solely for improving app performance (e.g., media rendering).

-We respect your privacy, and our app functions without requiring login or personal data input.
+Your device info (e.g., location or ZIP code) is used only to filter local dance events.
+Your data never leaves your device unless required for core features (e.g., interest tagging, event matching, or chat).

+DanceLink allows optional anonymous access.
+No login or personal info is required to explore the app.
+Some premium features (e.g., saved matches, chat history, or promo codes) may require account creation in the future.

-If you have any questions, contact: anthonyespinosa33891@gmail.com
+If you have any privacy concerns, contact: anthonyespinosa33891@gmail.com

----

-### DanceLink Child Safety Standards
+👨‍👩‍👧 DanceLink Child Safety Standards

-DanceLink is committed to child safety and complies with all relevant laws and Google Play’s child safety policy.
+DanceLink is an adult matchmaking and social discovery app.
+It complies with all Google Play and international child protection regulations.

-- Users under the age of 13 are not permitted on the platform.
+Users under 18 are not permitted on the platform.

-- Our app does **not** allow uploading or sharing user-generated content.
+DanceLink does not support uploading or sharing photos, videos, or user-generated content.

+Interest tagging and messaging are limited to verified, age-appropriate adult users only.

+Our chat system is monitored for inappropriate behavior, and reporting tools will be added in future releases.

-- We do not collect personal data or use advertising SDKs.
+No personal data is collected for advertising or tracking.
-- Any future features involving communication will include reporting and moderation tools.

-For questions or concerns about safety or potential violations, contact: anthonyespinosa33891@gmail.com
+To report concerns about safety or potential violations, email: anthonyespinosa33891@gmail.com